shafe03/redux/readme.md

 - pass as an argument
 - return from other function
 - some example of higher order function are map(), setTimeOut()

+# pure function

+- same argument = same result

+  - no random values
+  - no current date
+  - no global state
+  - no mutation of paramiters, db, etc

+- not everything have to be pure
+- reducer is a pure function in redux

+* benifit of pure function

+- self documented
+- easily testable
+- concurrency
+- catchable

+# immutablity

+- javascript is not a pure functional language
+- why immutability?
+  - predictability
+  - faster change detection

+* pros of immutability

+- predictablity
+- faster change detection
+- concurrency